 Want to know more about the Criminal Justice degree specialization?
 Request information and a member of our team can help answer your questions.

-When you specialize your Technical Management degree in Criminal Justice, your coursework at DeVry University can include these career-enhancing criminal justice courses:
+When you specialize your Technical Management degree in Criminal Justice, your coursework at DeVry University can include these criminal justice courses:

 Criminal Law and Procedure

 Students in this criminal justice course explore constitutional principles, types of offenses, and the process of law enforcement and procedures (i.e., search, seizure, arrest, interrogation, identification, trial, sentencing, punishment and appeal).

 Covering theory, practice, techniques, and elements of crime and criminal investigation, this criminal justice course employs problem-solving methodology to recognize crime, suspects, and perpetrators.
 Case preparation, testimony, and the evidentiary process for investigating and reconstructing crime are examined.